 When planning a meal for a family gathering or holiday dinner, your notes are invaluable.
 Save your special recipes in a notebook with what you did ahead of time and how it worked out.
 That said, most of the time, I scribbled notes each time, made copious plans in my head, and made mental notes of what happened.
 However, as time passes, I realize more and more how having a running notebook to refer to can save you a lot of time and make things easier next time.

-Eventually, you will discover what everyone in your family and circle of friends likes, dislikes, and any food-related sensitivities or allergies over time.
-Sometimes an extensive list like the one below works for a crowd, but you will have to pare it down for an intimate family gathering.
+Eventually, you will discover what everyone in your family and circle of friends likes, dislikes, and any food-related sensitivities or allergies they may have over time.
+Sometimes an extensive list, like the one below, works for a crowd, but you will need to pare it down for an intimate family gathering.
 This is just a base; I am sure you have your favorite recipes.
-Another way to make a big dinner is to have a convenor who then asks those attending to each bring a dish.
+Another way to make a big dinner is to have a convener who then asks those attending to each bring a dish.
 Plan the menu, ask them what they would like to bring, and suggest, if necessary, sharing recipes.

 - Appetizer Plate: Guest arrival snack/lunch.